liborty/TokenCrypt/README.md

 ## Releases Log

-**29Nov21** - Fixed silent cleaning up of temp files.
+**29Nov21** - Added recognition of some well known compressed formats by their extensions, to avoid compressing them again (speed up).
+Fixed silent cleaning up of temp files.
 Added some minor clarifications to this file (README.md).
+Added timing to `crptest`.
 This should be a stable version now.
 Enjoy!

 **28Nov21** - Added buffering to `symcrypt`.
-It now for added security reason fails when the lengths of its two input files do not match.
+It now for added security fails when the lengths of its two input files do not match.
 Also improved the `makefile`.

 **27Nov21** - Added buffering to further enhance performance.
 Also, `hexgen` and `hexcheck` are now generating and converting all hex characters A-F consistently to a-f.
 Updated FAQ.md.